easly1989/primevideo-to-simkl-csv-exporter/README.md

 ## Troubleshooting

 - **Login Issues**:
-  - Complete manual login within 10 minutes when prompted
+  - Complete manual login in the browser window when prompted
   - The application will guide you through the login process
+  - Press Enter in the terminal once you've successfully logged in
   - Ensure you're on the Prime Video watch history page after login
   - For 2FA, complete the authentication process as required
-  - Check `login-error.png` for diagnostics if issues persist
+  - If you get a login error, the application will show your current URL and specific instructions
+  - URLs with "auth" parameters (like `ref_=atv_auth_red_aft`) are normal and won't trigger login errors

 - **Large Watch Histories**:
   - Processing may take time (1-2 items/second)